 “Indeed, let no one who waits on You be ashamed…”Psalm 25:3a

 In fact, that’s the secret to waiting well.
 We remind ourselves that God has never failed us yet.
 He is worthy of our faith and trust.
-We can look back at all the times when God took care of our needs, despite all of our worry.
-One practical way that I have found to do that is with keeping a journal.
+We can look back at all the times when God took care of our needs, despite all of our worries.
+One practical way that I have found to do that is by keeping a journal.
 Every time I notice an interaction with God (an answered prayer, a supernatural blessing, a message of love), I write it down in my journal.
 Those few sentences here and there add up to a big blessing on days when I’m discouraged or sad.
 I just read through those journal entries, and I feel close to God again.

 Worry, on the other hand, will never help any situation but is simply a symptom of lack of faith in God.
 We have to remind ourselves to behave in a way that, when we look back, we are pleased with ourselves and not ashamed.
 It helps to memorize and recite Isaiah 41:10.
 “Fear not, for I am with you.
 Be not dismayed for I am your God.
 I will strengthen you, yes, I will help you.
 I will uphold you with my righteous right hand.”
 God is with us.
 We don’t have to be distressed because He calls us His own.
 He has promised to help us and use His power to get us through.